WDD 131: Dynamic Web Fundamentals

 • Repeat the previous programming snippet by using a for...in loop.

-• Use any type of repetition (looping) statement to dynamically produce the day names (Monday, Tuesday, Wednesday, etc.) of the next number of DAYS from today's date.
+• Use any type of loop to dynamically produce the day names (Monday, Tuesday, Wednesday, etc.) for the next DAYS days starting today.

 Check Your Understanding – Example Answers